SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Evaluation

-\textbf{Usability} Participants in the user study included those with over three years of experience in machine learning and signal processing, some new to these fields, and others with a purely musical background.
-More than two-thirds of these users strongly believed in the user-friendly user interfance and ease of learning of SingVisio (S13).
-Over half of the users strongly recommended SingVisio to others who could benefit from its use (S14).
-This demonstrates that our system is user-friendly for diverse users, regardless of their background. \textit{Particularly noteworthy is the feedback from a student specializing in signal processing, who found the visualization of SingVisio in audio generation extremely interesting and innovative.
-SingVisio helped him to understand audio generation from a new perspective, and he is highly motivated to recommend this system to his research group.}
+\textbf{Usability (A4)} To evaluate the usability of SingVisio, we design three related questions (S13-S15).
+Participants in the user study included those with over three years of experience in machine learning and signal processing, some new to these fields, and others with a purely musical background.
+Over half of the users strongly believed in the user-friendly interface and ease of learning of SingVisio (S13 and S15).
+However, the presence of strong disagreement in S13 and S15 indicates that our system still requires improvements to enhance its user-friendliness and ease of use.
+More than 78\% users strongly recommended SingVisio to others who could benefit from its use (S14).
+This demonstrates that our system is user-friendly for diverse users, regardless of their background.